KMTW: Subchannels

-The station's digital signal is multiplexed:
+The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Wichita television stations:

 On June 23, 2014, the Sinclair Broadcast Group entered into an affiliation agreement with Sony Pictures Television Networks to carry the classic movie service GetTV on 33 of the company's stations, including KMTW.
 The network was added on a newly created third digital subchannel on July 5, 2014.
 After the launch of Sinclair's action-oriented network Charge!, getTV moved to 36.2, replacing ZUUS Country (now known as The Country Network).
-However, getTV since moved to KFVT-LD, a primary Movies! affiliate, and the channel was subsequently replaced with Sinclair's terrestrial sports network, Stadium.
+However, getTV since moved to KFVT-LD, and the channel was subsequently replaced with Sinclair's terrestrial sports network, Stadium.

 Analog-to-digital conversion

-KMTW shut down its analog signal, over UHF channel 36, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KMTW shut down its analog signal, over UHF channel 36, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 35.
 Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 36.